 In this article you can find:

 What is Vitamin D?

 Vitamin D is an essential vitamin for overall health, as well as strong and healthy bones.
 It has consistently been a hot topic due to the fantastic health benefits it can provide.
-It can be found naturally in small amounts in a selection of foods, including oily fish such as herring, sardines, tuna and mackerel.
+It can be found naturally in small amounts in a selection of foods, including oily fish such as herring, sardines, tuna, and mackerel.
 To make this essential vitamin more available to the everyday consumer, foods such as juices, dairy products and cereals are often fortified with it.

-Vitamin D is a vital factor in ensuring that your muscles and organs such as your heart, lung, brain and liver work efficiently, which is especially beneficial for athletes/individuals living an active, healthy lifestyle!
+Vitamin D is a vital factor in ensuring that your muscles and organs such as your heart, lungs, brain and liver work efficiently, which is especially beneficial for athletes/individuals living an active, healthy lifestyle!

 Vitamin D2 vs. D3